Hirschsprung Disease in Children

 Boys are more likely to have Hirschsprung disease than girls.

-What are the symptoms of Hirschsprung disease?
+What are the symptoms of Hirschsprung disease in a child?

 Most babies with Hirschsprung disease have symptoms in the first few weeks of life.
 In some cases only a short part of the intestine may be affected.
 Then symptoms may not be seen for a few months or years.